everard/rosewm/README.md

 list of paths to font files.
 At least one path _must_ be specified, and the second path _should_ be a path to FontAwesome.

-Note: Each path _must_ end with a new line character.

 Example:
 ```
-/usr/share/fonts/liberation-sans/LiberationSans-Regular.ttf
-/usr/share/fonts/fontawesome/fontawesome-webfont.ttf
+/usr/share/fonts/liberation-sans/LiberationSans-Regular.ttf\n
+/usr/share/fonts/fontawesome/fontawesome-webfont.ttf\n
 ```

+Note: Here "\n" denotes the new line character.
+Each path _must_ end with a new line character.

+## THEME
+TODO

 ## KEYBOARD SHORTCUTS
 TODO

 ## KEYBOARD LAYOUTS
-Keyboard layouts are configured with a simple text file, which contains comma-separated list of keyboard layouts.
+Keyboard layouts are configured with a simple text file which contains comma-separated list of layouts names.
 No new line characters should be present in this configuration file.

-## COMMAND LINE ARGUMENTS FOR SYSTEM PROCESSES AND TERMINAL
+## COMMAND LINE ARGUMENTS FOR PROCESSES
-Command line arguments which are used to start different processes (system processes and terminal) are specified through null-character-terminated list.
+Command line arguments which are used for starting different processes (system processes and terminal) are specified via null-character-terminated list of strings.

-Example #1:
+Example #1 [file:`system_terminal`]:
 ```
 /usr/bin/xfce4-terminal\0
 ```

-Example #2:
+Example #2 [file:`system_dispatcher`]:
 ```
 /usr/bin/python3\0/usr/local/bin/dispatcher.py\0
 ```